AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 The Experimentation panel is available to use by all Customer Journey Analytics users.
 No Admin rights or other permissions are required.
 However, the setup (steps 1 and 2 below) requires actions that only Admins can perform.

+## New functions in calculated metrics

+Two new advanced functions were added: Lift and Confidence.
+For more information, see [Reference - advanced functions](/help/components/calc-metrics/cm-adv-functions.md).

 ## Prerequisites

 To use the experimentation panel, ensure you follow these prerequisites: